TROVE: A Challenge for Fine-Grained Text Provenance via Source Sentence Tracing and Relationship Classification: Experiment

 The source length (0--32k) sometimes exceeds the context length supported by most LLMs.
 Therefore, we adopt a sliding-window approach for samples where the source text exceeds the model's maximum length limit, denoted as $M$.
 Specifically, the input text is split into chunks of $0-M, M-2\times M, 2\times M-3\times M$, etc. Each chunk is processed independently, and the final result is obtained by merging the predictions of all chunks.

-Besides, during GPT provenance, we find that an initial retrieval step significantly enhances GPT’s recall rate.
+During GPT-4o provenance, initial retrieval significantly enhances GPT’s recall rate.
 Thus, each model is evaluated under two approaches: (1) direct prompting tracing, where the model processes the input directly, and (2) retrieval-augmented tracing, where retrieval is performed first, followed by tracing based on the retrieved results.